THE SKREN SUCCESSION

 “It’s a good school.
 They have a good program.”

-"What program?" his father asked, and Jason realized he couldn't remember the last time his father had asked him a direct question.
+“What program?” his father asked.
+Jason realized he couldn’t remember the last time his father asked him a direct question.

 His mother stubbed out her cigarette.
-"There are schools here.
-Perfectly good schools."
+“We’ve got plenty of liberal schools here, perfectly good ones.”

-They stared at each other across the table, and Jason saw something flicker in her eyes—not quite hurt, but close.
-His father just nodded slowly and went back to his spaghetti.
+The two of them stared at each other across the table, until Jason saw something flicker in her eyes, not quite hurt, but close.
+His father just nodded meekly and went back to his spaghetti.

 “I have some saved.
 I got a scholarship.
 I can take out loans.
 I’ll work.
 I’ll figure it out.”

-She lit another cigarette.
-"I guess you'll have to."
+She lit up another cigarette.
+“I guess you’ll have to.”

-After dinner, after his parents had retreated to their immersion zones, Jason hid the MiyoVox in his backpack and recorded the empty table, the three abandoned plates, the ashtray still smoking.
+Later that evening, after his parents had retreated to their immersion zones, Jason pulled the MiyoVox from his backpack and recorded the empty table, with its three abandoned place settings.
+The last cigarette in the ashtray still emitted a thin stream of smoke.
 The machine tried to analyze it:

 Jason broke up with Megan a week later.
-She cried, which made him feel terrible and cruel in equal measure.
-For the first time since he'd bought the MiyoVox, he deliberately chose not to record something.
-The breakup happened without documentation, without metrics, without proof.
-Just two people in a parking lot, one of them leaving.
+She cried, which made him feel both miserable and cruel at the same time.
+The breakup happened without documentation, without metrics.
+It was just two kids in a parking lot, and then one of them leaving.

-He drove home with Nine Inch Nails' "Head Like a Hole" blasting from his speakers, Trent Reznor screaming about control and refusing to give it.
-Jason sang along, his voice raw and cracking, and felt something shift.
-He wasn't rejecting just Megan.
-He was rejecting everything that used to matter to him—the metrics, the optimization, the performance for external validation.
-The machine's approval, David's approval, his parents' approval.
+He drove home with Nine Inch Nails’ “Head Like a Hole” blasting from his speakers.
+Trent Reznor screamed about control and refusing to give it.
+Jason sang along, his voice raw and cracking.
+He wasn’t rejecting just Megan.
+He was rejecting everything that used to matter to him: the metrics, the optimization, the machine’s approval, David’s approval, his parents’ approval.
 All of it.

 I’d rather die than give you control.

-Lenora stopped responding to Jason's answering machine messages and disappeared into her new life in San Francisco.
+Lenora completely vanished into her new life in San Francisco.
 Mr. Carlson announced he was leaving to teach in Portland.
-Everything was ending, which meant everything was beginning.
+Everything was ending, which meant something was beginning.

-Late August, and the Oregon heat sat thick and heavy over everything.
-Jason loaded the last box into his Datsun—a rust-yellow 1978 B210 wagon that had 180,000 miles and a prayer.
-The backseat was crammed with clothes, books, a CD player he'd bought at Goodwill.
-Everything he owned fit in one car.
+Late August arrived, and Jason felt the Oregon heat thick and heavy over everything.
+He loaded the last box into his Datsun, a rust-yellow 1978 B210 wagon that had 180,000 miles and probably few left to go.
+The backseat was crammed with clothes, books, a CD player he’d bought at Goodwill, and everything else he owned.
+It all fit in the car.

-The night before, Jason had gone through every VHS-C cartridge, every recording.
-Hours of footage: performances, his parents, Megan, himself.
-Documentation of a person trying to optimize his existence for an algorithm's approval.
+The night before, Jason had gone through his VHS–C cartridge collection, every recording.
+Hours of footage: his parents, Megan, himself.
+All performances.

 He’d set up the MiyoVox one final time, recording without planning what to say.

-"I was here," he said to the camera.
-"I existed in this house.
-I performed for you, and you never watched.
-I'm done performing."
+“I was here,” he said to the camera.
+“I existed in this house.
+I performed for you, and it didn’t matter.
+I’m done performing.”

 He left the cartridge on the kitchen table with a note: For Mom and Dad, if you ever want to watch.

-The MiyoVox itself sat in the passenger seat of the Datsun now, but it was turned off.
-He wasn't sure why he was bringing it.
-Maybe just to remember.
-Maybe to prove to himself that he could carry it without using it.
+Now, the MiyoVox sat in the passenger seat of the Datsun, but it was turned off.
+He wasn’t even sure why he was bringing it.
+Maybe just as a reminder, or proof to himself that he could carry it without using it.

-His mother stood on the porch in her scrubs, about to leave for her shift.
-She'd been crying earlier—Jason had heard her in her room—but her face was dry now, composed.
+His mother stood on the porch in her scrubs, ready to leave for her shift.
+She’d been crying earlier—Jason had heard her in her room—but her face was dry now, composed.

 “Drive safe,” she said.
 “Call when you get there.”